djberenberg/simple-decryption/README.md

         the encryption has been cracked.
 Defaults to "./cipher.txt"
 2. `--decrypted, -d FILENAME`: the output path to the decrypted texts, defaulted to "./decrypted.txt"
 3. `--ngram-location, -l LOCATION`: the output path to cache ngram files for later usage, defaulted to "./ngrams/".
-Each ngram is saved as $NGRAM_LOCATION/$N-grams.bin
+Each ngram is a dictionary mapping ngrams to log-likelihoods pickled at `$NGRAM_LOCATION/$N-grams.bin`
 4. `--ngram-width, -g WIDTH`: the "n" in "n-gram language model".
 The window size off of which to base ngram log likelihoods.
 Defaulted to 4.
 5. `--verbose, -v`: display verbose output, defaulted to False